Updated April 21, 2025

 Complications of diabetes

-It’s important to note that these complications can be managed or prevented through lifestyle changes and medication, so people with diabetes should work closely with their healthcare providers to work out a treatment plan that’s best for them.
+It’s important to note that these complications can be managed or prevented through lifestyle changes and medication.
+People with diabetes should work closely with their healthcare providers to work out a treatment plan that’s best for them.

 Managing type 2 diabetes